 Introduction to the concepts, techniques and historical development of physics, using algebra.
 Topics covered include the laws of motion, energy, momentum, forces, rotation, and thermodynamics.
+No UC credit if PHYSIC 100 or 107 is taken.

-107 THE MECHANICAL UNIVERSE LABORATORY 1 UNIT UC, CSU, Associate Degree Applicable
+107 THE MECHANICAL UNIVERSE LABORATORY 1 UNIT

-Prerequisite: Elementary Algebra.
+UC, CSU, Associate Degree Applicable Prerequisite: Elementary Algebra.